anonfreak/bestplaces/doku/SoftwareArchitectureDocument.md

 ### ODOD process
 ODOD means on-demand-own-data, which is used to keep our database as small as possible.
 To gather live information on a place, we will use the Google Places API, but if a user is able to provide better or current information, we will store that locally, until Google updated their place-information.
 This way we always provide most current data, while keeping our data storage consumption low.
 ## Deployment View
-Our application will be deployed on a self-hosted linux-server, which provides full control over our application to track bugs and to keep data safe on our servers.
+Our Application usees Travis CI and Lifecycle-management to ensure an automatic deployment process.
+This is integrated on both the client and the server side.
+On both sides, we test our Applications with Travis and send the reports to Coveralls to get the test coverage.
+After the tests succeed, we're ready to deploy our Applications to different platforms.
 ### Server
-The server will be deployed as a django-aplication, which mainly contains all python-scripts pushed to GitHub.
-Our server listens for changes on the master branch of the server repository and if there is a change, it will automatically clone the repository and run the server.
+The server application will be deployed to Heroku, which is a Platform-as-a-Service-Provider and gives us the ability to run our application in a scaleable cloud environment with global access.
+Travis CI provides an implementation for deploying Heroku-applications directly to Heroku.
 Everybody on the web is able to communicate with our API, by following our API-Description.
 Nevertheless, you need user credentials to use the API.
 This ensures that user data is safe.
 Below this process is depicted to better understand it.
 ![Deployment View Server](./deploymentViewServer.png)
 ### Client
 The Client is deployed as a war-file to our self-hosted Apache Tomcat server.
-To deploy to this server, there is an easy maven script in the IntelliJ-IDE, which directly builds, pushs and deploys the war to the server and immediatly run it there.
+To deploy to this server, Travis will run a maven goal from the tomcat-8 plugin for maven, which gives Maven the ability to deploy our application to nearly any Tomcat-Server in the web.
 Also this process is depicted below:
 ![Deployment View Client](./deploymentViewClient.png)
 ## Implementation View